Are you looking to make your next career move within the world of corporate communication?

 There are lots of recruiters who specialise in placing communication professionals in new roles.
 The most popular here in the UK are:

-What can I learn from other comms pros?
+What can I learn from other internal communication professionals?

 From the one thing they couldn’t do their jobs without, to the best comms book they’ve read, there’s a wealth of information on my site to help you.

-What books are worth reading about internal comms and PR?
+What books are worth reading about internal communication and PR?

 I’ve published regular recommended reading lists since creating this blog in 2009.